 Fraud is defined as an intentional perversion of the truth to induce another individual into believing or doing something that they would not otherwise do.
 Fraud is an intentional crime.

-Customs officials may discover that fraud has occurred by several different methods.
+Customs officials may discover that fraud has occurred in several different methods.
 Fraud may be discovered by:

 Customs officials may demand documents showing that the goods are what they are purported to be.
 The document demand is typically the first formal request in the investigation process.
 The importer may refuse to surrender the documents.
 However, the importer may also be compelled by a court to surrender the requested documents at a later date.